Wigner entropy conjecture and the interference formula in quantum phase space: Preliminaries

-The Wigner entropy is invariant under symplectic transformations (Gaussian unitaries) and it provides a lower bound to the sum of the marginal entropies, i.e. $h(W)\leq h(\rho_x)+h(\rho_p)$ \cite{Van_Herstraeten2021-nj}.
-Arguably, the Wigner entropy is the most natural information-theoretic measure of phase-space uncertainty, though it only has a clear meaning for Wigner-positive states.
-To date, the Wigner entropy has no established generalization to Wigner-negative states (note that a complex-valued extension of the Wigner entropy has recently been considered \cite{Cerf2023-gn}).
+The Wigner entropy is invariant under symplectic transformations (Gaussian unitaries) and it provides a lower bound to the sum of the marginal entropies of position and momentum, i.e. $h(W_{\hat{\rho}})\leq h(\rho_x)+h(\rho_p)$ \cite{Van_Herstraeten2021-nj}.
 Since the uncertainty principle forbids a simultaneous determination of position and momentum, it is natural to expect a critical minimum value for the Wigner entropy, which is the rationale for the following conjecture.

-\begin{conjecture}[Wigner entropy conjecture \cite{Van_Herstraeten2021-nj}] The Wigner entropy of a Wigner-positive state satisfies the following lower bound:
+\begin{conjecture}[Wigner entropy conjecture \,\cite{Van_Herstraeten2021-nj}] The Wigner entropy of a Wigner-positive state satisfies the following lower bound:

-\end{conjecture} The Wigner entropy conjecture can be understood as a refinement of uncertainty relation $h(\rho_x)+h(\rho_p)\geq\ln\pi+1$ due to Białynicki-Birula and Mycielski \cite{Bialynicki-Birula1975-kv} in the case of Wigner-positive states, as anticipated in Ref.~\cite{Hertz2017-ta}.
-Indeed, the subadditivity of the Shannon entropy implies that $h(W_\rho)\leq h(\rho_x)+h(\rho_p)$.